 - Play it as a race, where two players compete in speed side by side following the classic Solitaire rules, or

-- Play a turn-based game following the instructions below.
+- Play a turn-based game where each opponent has their own turn, following the instructions below.

 Starting the Game